MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 **`workingDirectory`** - **Working directory**<br>
 Input alias: `cwd`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Working directory in which builds will run.
-When empty, the root of the repository is used.
+Optional.
+Specifies the working directory in which builds will run.
+If the value is empty, the root of the repository is used.
 <!-- :::editable-content-end::: -->
 <br>